Senate floor belongs to Trump team as defense case opens

 The Senate is heading next week toward a pivotal vote on Democratic demands for testimony from top Trump aides, including acting chief of staff Mick Mulvaney and former national security adviser John Bolton, who refused to appear before the House.
 It would take four Republican senators to join the Democratic minority to seek witnesses, and so far the numbers appear lacking.

 “This needs to end,” said Sen. Lindsey Graham, R-S.C., a Trump confidant.
-He said he doesn't want to hear from Bolton or the Bidens.
+He said he doesn't want to hear from Bolton or from Joe Biden or his son Hunter.
+The younger Biden who served on a Ukraine gas company’s board.

-Like a prosecutor speaking to jurors for the final time before deliberations, Democrats moved Friday to preempt anticipated arguments from Trump's lawyers, attacking lines of defense as “laughable."
+Democrats on Friday tried to preempt anticipated arguments from Trump's lawyers, attacking lines of defense as “laughable."

-Those include that he had a legitimate basis to be concerned about potential corruption in Ukraine and to pause military aid to the country.
-One of the president's lawyers, Alan Dershowitz, is expected to argue that an impeachable offense requires criminal-like conduct, even though many legal scholars say that's not true.
+Those include that Trump had a legitimate basis to be concerned about potential corruption in Ukraine and to pause military aid to the country.
+One of the president's lawyers, Alan Dershowitz, was expected to argue that an impeachable offense requires criminal-like conduct, even though many legal scholars say that's not true.

 With Chief Justice John Roberts presiding, the final day of the Democratic arguments opened with Rep. Jason Crow of Colorado, a former Army ranger, saying the only reason Trump eventually released his hold on the aid Ukraine desperately relied on to counter Russian aggression was because he had "gotten caught.”